|Course coordinator(s)||dr. ir. CW Quist|

 - group work, execution and presentation of research project (33%).

 Course readers including a Fauna and Flora keys will be made available at the start of the course.
-Tirion's Nieuwe Insectengids and Heukels Flora are optional but will also be available in limited numbers.
+Tirion's Nieuwe Insectengids and/or ANWB insectengids and Heukels Flora are optional but will also be available in limited numbers.